NK273610/Baked/README.md

 # Baked
 "Baked" application is built to provide an insight into a variety of strains of marijuana.
 It can be used by a user who has no prior knowledge about it.
 It can also recommend strains for the user according to their needs.
 The recommendation system is mostly useful to a new user who is not aware of the effects a given type of strain cause.
 It also explains the effects of various strains with meaningful graphs displaying the type effects it produces.
 In addition, the map functionality helps the user identify and locate the store nearest to them.
 The app allows users to log in to their account using Gmail to set their preferences or use the app anonymously.

-Our project aims to capitalize on the new law of marijuana legalization which allows recreational marijuana to be distributed and sold on NLSC centers throughout Canada.
-This law would make marijuana available to much larger audience who are unaware of the effects of taking it .
+Our project also aims to capitalize on the new law of marijuana legalization which allows recreational marijuana to be distributed and sold on NLSC centers throughout Canada.
+This law would make marijuana available to a much larger audience who are unaware of the effects of taking it.
 Our app wishes to guide the new users to help them decide what kind of marijuana strain they should try based on their preferences.
-The app will also be appreciated by veteran users, abd provide them a platform to share their knowledge , experiencces and advices using the comments section.
+The app will also be appreciated by veteran users, and provide them a platform to share their knowledge, experiences, and advice using the comments section.

 ## Libraries
-Provide a list of **ALL** the libraries you used for your project.
+Provided a list of **ALL** the libraries used for the project.

 **google-gson:** Gson is a Java library that can be used to convert Java Objects into their JSON representation.
 It can also be used to convert a JSON string to an equivalent Java object.
 Source [here](https://github.com/google/gson)